simonduchen/queenslab-evaluation-react/README.md

 The assignments are designed to run on StackBlitz, but you are of course allowed to run them locally in your favourite editor.

 1. Read this README in full.
-2. Click the "Get Started" button at the top of this README, this will fork this repository.
+2. Click the "Get Started" button at the top of this README, this will fork this repository and open it in StackBlitz.
+3. Connect it to your own Github account.
-3. Either use StackBlitz or work locally on your fork.
+4. Either use StackBlitz or work locally on your fork.
 The assignments are located in the `algorithms` and `credit-card` directories.
-4. When you're ready to submit, run `npm run submit` and follow the instructions prompted.
+5. When you're ready to submit, run `npm run submit` and follow the instructions prompted.

 We have included a few libraries in this assignment but feel free to add your own if you think it makes sense!